barnes/Gradebook/README.md

 - Deploy to web and Android, test on both, maybe utilize daily.

 ### 3/19/21
 Basic layout is there.
 A form, a card.
 Done.
 Starting to link the buttons to script actions, getting snagged.
+Firebase installed, bootfile created, config in there.